 Opportunities to Study and Learn Outside of the U.S.

 This course is an intensive introduction to tropical biodiversity taught in Costa Rica over the winter break between the fall and spring regular semesters.
 Enrollment is limited to 20 students.
-For additional information and the course application, please visit the course website.
+Watch for enrollment information and registration during the fall terms.

 The course covers selected topics in cancer biology as well as cell and developmental biology.
 A major goal is to understand molecular and genetic mechanisms important for animal development and tumorigenesis.
 This course is designed to be part of Penn State’s Education Abroad Program and lectures will be done in Beijing, China in July.
 In Beijing, Penn State students will take this course together with local students from Peking University, which is one of the best universities in China.
 In addition to lectures and group discussions, students will have guest lecture from Peking University faculty and visit local research facility.
 Moreover, students will visit a number of historic and cultural attractions, including the Summer Palace, the Forbidden City, and the Great Wall.
 Through these activities, students are expected to gain unique and first-hand experience and knowledge about biological research in China today, and Chinese culture and people.; More information about this course.